.

 - Training provided for air monitoring program, and on local environmental justice issues.

-How to apply: Please send your resume and cover letter with a short statement of interest to: sam@asechicago.org with “EJ Coordinator” in the subject line.
+How to apply: Please send your resume, list of three professional references, and cover letter with a short statement of interest to: sam@asechicago.org with “EJ Coordinator” in the subject line.

 Alliance of the SouthEast (ASE) is an equal opportunity employer and does not discriminate on the basis of gender, race, age, nationality, sexual orientation, religion, disability or any other factor not specifically related to the ability to perform the job at hand.